17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Whiteboard for visual coaching exercises

 Pricing: Free for 40-minute meetings with up to 100 participants.
-Pro at $13.33/month (billed annually) for 30-hour meetings and cloud recording.
-Business at $21.99/month adds branding and admin tools.
+Zoom Workplace Pro at $16.99/user/month monthly or $13.33/user/month billed annually, with 30-hour meeting limits and cloud recording.
+Business at $21.99/user/month monthly or $18.33/user/month annually, which adds branding and admin tools.
+Business Plus and Enterprise tiers are available for larger firms.

 Best for: Every coach delivering virtual sessions.
 Zoom is infrastructure, not optional.

 Tradeoff: Zoom is a video tool, not a business management platform.
 It does not manage clients, track sessions, send invoices, or store coaching resources.
-Relying on Zoom recordings as your "client portal" creates a disorganized mess within weeks.
+Relying on Zoom recordings as your client portal creates a disorganized mess within weeks.
+Pair it with Agiled, CoachAccountable, or another tool that actually organizes session artifacts.

 11. Chatsy: AI Support Assistant for Your Coaching Website